Westlake High School (Georgia)

-Westlake High School is a comprehensive public high school located in Fulton County, Georgia and is accredited by the Georgia Department of Education and Southern Association of Colleges and Schools.
-The academic growth rate for Westlake students was higher that 95% of schools in the state and was above the state average in college readiness in 2019.
+Westlake High School is a four-year comprehensive public high school located in South Fulton, Georgia (with an Atlanta mailing address) and is accredited by the Georgia Department of Education and Southern Association of Colleges and Schools.

 History

 As a part of the Fulton County School System consolidation plan, Westlake was formed in 1988 by the closing of Westwood and Lakeshore High Schools.
 The new school used the old Westwood facility until 2008, when Westlake moved into a new state-of-the-art school next to the old campus.
 Feeder schools include Sandtown Middle School and Camp Creek Middle School.

 In the 2012-13 school year, the school received favorable media coverage when CNN's HLN news broadcast a feature segment on then Westlake principal Dr. Grant Rivera and his efforts in engaging students, parents, and faculty in achieving academic and extra-curricular success in today's challenging social environment.

 In 2016 the old campus was used for exterior and interior shots for the Lionsgate film, Middle School: The Worst Years of My Life.

-In 2020 students received tragic news that their beloved Principal Jamar Robinson and his wife, Ann Marie, a professor at Georgia State University, both drowned while on vacation.
-Mr. Robinson's father stated that "It's just amazing how many lives he touched, and how far his reach was.
-I just think it shows how much he was loved and respected." while the county released a written statement stating that "Robinson was an inspirational leader who brought joy with his passion for education and his students.
-We join the community in remembering him and expressing our condolences to his family."
+In 2019, the academic growth rate for Westlake students was higher than 95% of schools in the state and was above the state average in college readiness.